Blow (Kesha song): Commercial performance

 In Canada, "Blow" entered the Canadian Hot 100 on the issue date February 5, 2011, at 100.
 The following week the song jumped 31 positions to attain position 69.
 On its third week "Blow" once again rose this time to position 54.
 The song continued to steadily ascend the chart eventually reaching a peak of 12.
 In New Zealand, "Blow" entered the charts at position 20 where it became that week's highest debut.
 The following week it rose nine positions attaining position 11.
 On the song's third week on the chart "Blow" reached its peak at number eight.
 The song became her second straight top ten hit and her fourth overall.
 It has since been certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 units.
 On February 27, 2011, "Blow" entered the Australian chart at position 24.
 On the issue date of March 13, 2011, the song reached position 13, where it held the spot for two weeks.
 The following week the song reached its peak at position 10, becoming her sixth straight top ten single, but her first to miss the top five.
 It has since been certified platinum by the Australian Recording Industry Association (ARIA) for sales of 70,000 units.
-In the United Kingdom, "Blow" entered the charts on the week of April 2, 2011, at position 80, later peaking at number 32.
+In the United Kingdom, "Blow" entered the UK Singles Chart on the week of April 2, 2011, at position 80, later peaking at number 32.